 A Zeus stop usually included either a walking trail or a dog park and was even better if it featured a water element since he prefers to drink out of rivers or lakes rather than his water dish.
 I usually planned a stop every two hours, which was good for both of us since I walked most times as well.

 Even if we only had a few hours, I sought out a town’s main street, especially back east where we found quaint, unique spots.
-I ended up staying in many WalMart parking lots along the east coast because camping was too expensive and far between.
+I ended up staying overnight in many WalMart parking lots along the east coast because camping was too expensive and far between.
 If I hadn’t ventured beyond the WalMart areas, I would’ve missed the true character of a place.
 The outskirts, dare I say suburbs, of most cities look and feel the same.
-One Red Lobster or McDonald’s or Longhorn Steakhouse or AutoZone is the same as another, and, sadly, these chain stores are all you’ll find if you don’t get downtown.
+One Red Lobster or McDonald’s or AutoZone is the same as another, and, sadly, these chain stores are all you’ll find if you don’t get downtown.

 City & State Parks

 The quest for parks correlates with finding dog-friendly locales, but I also learned parks allowed a good escape from the sometimes rushed city or town life.
 I pulled over to sneak quick naps, make lunch, or simply stretch our legs.
-Most parks allow unmetered parking from dawn to dusk, so sometimes on rainy days I would find a park to stop and stay for a few hours without worrying about the parking police.
+Most parks allow unmetered parking from dawn to dusk, so sometimes on rainy days I would find a park to stay for a few hours without worrying about the parking police.

 I became acquainted with many libraries because I like libraries, but to be 100% honest, my visits were mainly for the Wi-Fi, the good Wi-Fi.
 Dunkin Donuts, Starbucks, and WalMart usually offer free service, but I learned quickly that these commercial connections are not reliable.
 A few Dunkin Donuts had great Wi-Fi, leading me to think they were the place to go, but then I hit a bad run in Maine with repeatedly dropped connections.
 Also, many times businesses restrict the actions you can take on their internet.
 WalMart, for example, will let you check email and social media but try downloading anything or streaming a video and you’ll be automatically kicked off.
 Most truck stops are the same.

 The only places with dependable, robust Wi-Fi were public libraries or businesses like coffee shops and breweries where I’d purchase something and get the wifi password (hence why my coffee & beer budget was a little high!).
 Don’t let the chain coffee shops fool you, though.
 I paid for enough Dunkin Donuts and Starbucks coffees assuming I’d get good service only to be frustrated by their lackluster connections.
-Go for the small businesses that actually have good coffee!!
+Go for the small businesses that actually have good coffee!